StefanScherer/test-vagrant-update/README.md

 # test-vagrant-update

-This repo is for testing a vagrant update 1.5.3 -> 1.6.2 as there seems to be an issue with a missing `bsdtar.exe` after the update.
+This repo is for testing a vagrant update 1.5.3 -> 1.6.3 as there seems to be an issue with a missing `bsdtar.exe` after the update.
 See [Vagrant Issue 3674](https://github.com/mitchellh/vagrant/issues/3674) for details.

 ## Requirements

 You will need the following tools on your host machine:

-* Vagrant 1.6.2
+* Vagrant 1.6.2 or higher
-* VirtualBox 4.3.10
+* VirtualBox 4.3.10 or higher

 ## Build the box